preranavarsha770/Factors-affecting-Life-Expectancy/demo.md

 # Correlation Scatter Plot matrix
 This plot shows the correlation of target variable vs all dependent variables.Correlation ranges from -1 to 1.Value towards -1 are negatively correlated and values towards 1 are positively correlated and if the correlation is 0 then there is no relationship between the variables.

-We can observe that Adult mortality ,HIV aids,Income composition,Schooling Alcohol,Percentage expenditure,GDP are positivly correlated while population,Infant deaths and Under five deaths are less correlated.
+We can observe that Income composition,Schooling Alcohol,Percentage expenditure,GDP,BMI are positivly correlated while Adult mortality and HIV aids and thinness are negatively correlated.
+Population,Infant deaths and Under five deaths are less correlated.

 ![WhatsApp Image 2020-02-13 at 7 53 32 PM](https://user-images.githubusercontent.com/60514533/74492594-6932f280-4e9d-11ea-9b34-6aeb79a275d2.jpeg)